-Phase 2 of the SBSP Restoration Project is a direct outgrowth of the acquisition of salt pond complexes (either in fee ownership or the salt-making rights) from Cargill in 2003 and the continued implementation of the larger SBSP Restoration Project laid out in the 2007 Final EIS/R. The project has focused on how best to manage and restore these lands.
+Phase 2 of the SBSP Restoration Project is a direct outgrowth of the acquisition of the Alviso and Ravenswood pond complexes (either in fee ownership or the salt-making rights) from Cargill in 2003 and the continued implementation of the larger SBSP Restoration Project laid out in the 2007 EIS/R. The project has focused on how best to manage and restore these lands.
 There are also existing habitat areas just outside the SBSP Restoration Project boundary that present opportunities to work with the owners of these areas to collaborate on restoration or environmental quality efforts.
+Agreements have been reached with those landowners to include them in the Phase 2 designs and planning, which is why they were included in the Draft EIS/R and were considered for inclusion in the Preferred Alternatives for Phase 2 discussed in this Final EIS/R.